junfrankli/Team-Shrimp-Cracker/index.md

 ## Using the Serial Monitor and Analog Pins
 For this section we hooked up a potentiometer to one of the Arduino’s analog pins.
 The pot is a variable resistor, and is used in a voltage divider circuit to provide an output to the pin of between 0V and 5V, depending on its position.
-Refer to below circuit diagram for how we hooked up our circuit:

-Image here

 To output the measured values, we used the Serial library and the Arduino IDE’s serial monitor tool.